Diamondbacks vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts takes a 14-game streak with at least one hit into this matchup.
-In his last 10 games he is batting .350 with three doubles, four home runs, five walks and eight RBI.
+- Betts brings a 15-game streak with at least one hit into this matchup.
+In his last 10 games he is batting .385 with four doubles, four home runs, six walks and nine RBI.

 Betts Recent Games